AndriiSurname/create_a_repository/README.md

 ```
 > That authentication errors can be coused by an old or incorrect username/password combination which remain stored in your local git configuration.

-### Now our files is up to date and we can start working with it.
+### Now our files are up to date and we can start working with it.
-For example,we can create a file right here and [push](https://www.atlassian.com/git/tutorials/syncing/git-push) it to repository.
+For example, we can create a file right here and [push](https://www.atlassian.com/git/tutorials/syncing/git-push) it to the repository.
 ```
 cd <repository> - the file we got after the clone command git touch <file> - create a new file